-Africa’s governments had not taken the necessary time to allay the deleterious eects of colonialism.
+Africa’s governments had not taken the necessary time to allay the deleterious effects of colonialism.
 The violence, hatred, humiliation, exploitation and other practical impacts of “divide and rule” policies were simply ignored.

 During the colonial era, Africans were taught that everything from Europe was good – whether ideas, people, goods, or politics.
 Christians were taught that Jesus was white and the devil black.
 The population was so indoctrinated that they felt themselves incapable, unpopular, ugly and worthless, and often still do.
 An entire generation internalised this mistaken and pernicious belief.